 String arrays where each element of the array represents one line.

-builder I just have to add the method
+builder in this context) I just have to add the method

 String toString( String aText ) in addition to the already existing